 What happens if marriage separation process does occur?
 Important steps you must follow

-A separation has three elements;
+A marriage separation process has three elements;

 - Either party or both intend to end the relationship;